radiantearth/.github/profile/README.md

 Our primary initiatives:

 ## Source Cooperative
-[Source Cooperative](https://source.coop) is a new data publishing utility that allows trusted organizations and individuals to share data products with one another using standard HTTP methods.
-It is currently in beta development.
+[Source Cooperative](https://source.coop) is a data publishing utility that allows trusted organizations and individuals to share data products with one another using standard HTTP methods.
+It is currently in development.
 If you’d like to be a beta tester, please fill out [this form](https://forms.gle/fjMpYrwpVZEaBExW6).

-Source Cooperative is the next generation of Radiant MLHub, our library dedicated to open Earth observation training data.
-Access open datasets and machine learning models from NASA, Planet, University of Maryland and others at https://mlhub.earth

-## Cloud-Native Geospatial Foundation
+## Cloud-Native Geospatial Forum (CNG)
-The Cloud-Native Geospatial Foundation is a forthcoming initiative to increase adoption of highly efficient approaches to working with geospatial data in public cloud environments.

-Our overarching goals with the Cloud-Native Geospatial Foundation are to make geospatial data easier to work with, more interoperable, and accessible to more people worldwide.
+The Cloud-Native Geospatial Forum (CNG) collaborates with geospatial data practitioners to create vendor-neutral events, content, and educational opportunities that make geospatial data easier to access and use.
 Learn more at [https://cloudnativegeo.org](https://cloudnativegeo.org/).